The Power of Self-Monitoring: Helping Kids Work Independently

 What distracted me?

-This reflection helps children identify patterns, such as discovering they focus better in the morning or that background noise makes it harder to concentrate.
+This reflection allows children to identify patterns—for example, realizing they focus better in the morning or finding that background noise hinders concentration.

 4. Incorporate Quick Check-Ins